physkael/digiBase/README.md

 spectrum = base.spectrum
 ```

-which returns a python `array.array` type.
-It will be 1024, 32-bit unsigned integers.
+which returns a python list of integers of length 1024.

 ### List Mode Acquisition
-I find the so-called _list mode_ acquisition quite powerful.
-Instead of having logic on
+The so-called _list mode_ acquisition is a powerful feature of the digiBASE.
+Instead of
-the base fill histogram bins with the ADC values you get the individual PMT hits themselves
+having logic on the base fill histogram bins with the ADC values you get the individual
-along with microsecond-level timestamps.
-To invoke list mode instead of PHA:
+PMT hits themselves along with microsecond-level timestamps.
+To invoke list mode
+instead of PHA:

 ```python
 base.set_acq_mode_list()